codexnetwork/codex.io/customize.md

-# Customize FORCEIO
+# Customize CODEX.IO

-FORCEIO is a high customizable blockchain frame base on EOSIO, This Document introduction how to customize FORCEIO to start a chain to solve special requirement from users.
+CODEX.IO is a high customizable blockchain frame base on EOSIO, This Document introduction how to customize CODEX.IO to start a chain to solve special requirement from users.

 ## 0. Build Params